Surgery Choices for Women with DCIS or Breast Cancer

 But if your tumor is large, your breast may look different or smaller after breast-sparing surgery.

 You will have a small scar where the surgeon cut to remove the DCIS or cancer.
-The length of the scar will depend on how large an incision the surgeon needed to make.
+The length of the scar will depend on how large an incision the surgeon needs to make.

 |Mastectomy||Your breast and nipple will be removed.
 You will have a flat chest on the side of your body where the breast was removed.

 You will have a scar over the place where your breast was removed.
 The length of the scar will depend on the size of your breast.
-If you have smaller breasts, your scar is likely to be smaller than if you have larger breasts.
+The scar is usually shorter for smaller breasts and longer for larger breasts.